KennyThomas/GraphTheoryProject/Overview.md

 * You will then return to the menu <br>
   These tests were made using Python assert. <br>
   Assert is used for debugging that tests a condition , if the condition is true the project continues as normal <br>
-  If the the value is false it ouputs the error.<br>
+  If the value is false it ouputs the error.<br>
   These are the following tests included with the project
   ```python
      tests = [